ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset.} We utilize the test split of the \textsc{DeepReview-13K} dataset \citep{zhu2025deepreview}, which comprises of 1286 papers and reviews from ICLR 2024 and 2025.
+\textbf{Dataset.} To rigorously evaluate our framework across a longitudinal time horizon, we curate ScholarEval.
+This dataset merges the test split of DeepReview-Bench \citep{zhu2025deepreview}, covering ICLR submissions from 2024 and 2025, with the evaluation set from AgentReview \citep{jin2024agentreview}, covering ICLR submissions from 2020 to 2023, resulting in a comprehensive benchmark of 1,786 machine learning submissions and their corresponding human reviews.
+By spanning a half-decade of research—including oral, spotlight, poster, and rejected papers—ScholarEval provides a highly diverse, real-world testbed to assess the temporal robustness of automated critiques.

-\textbf{Baselines.} We categorize our baselines into two groups to isolate the impact of architecture versus training data: (1) \textbf{Fine-tuned Baselines:} We compare against \textbf{CycleReviewer 8B and 70B} \citep{weng2024cycleresearcher} and \textbf{DeepReviewer 7B and 14B} \citep{zhu2025deepreview}.
+\textbf{Baselines.} We categorize our baselines into three distinct groups to isolate the impact of architecture, training data, and retrieval capabilities: (1) Fine-tuned Baselines: We compare against CycleReviewer 8B and 70B \citep{weng2024cycleresearcher} and DeepReviewer 7B and 14B \citep{zhu2025deepreview}.
 These models represent the state-of-the-art in supervised fine-tuning on review data.
-(2) \textbf{Agentic Baselines:} We compare against \textbf{AgentReview} \citep{jin2024agentreview} and \textbf{AI Scientist v2} \citep{yamada2025ai}, instantiated with various state-of-the-art backbone models including Gemini 3 Flash, Gemini 3 Pro and Claude Sonnet 4.5.
-We also compare against single agent baselines using single calls to LLMs and Stanford Agent Reviewer (SAR)\footnote{\url{https://paperreview.ai/}}.
-Stanford Agent Reviewer is not open-source and has only browser based access.
-To evaluate SAR, we sampled 50 papers from DeepReview-13K (25 from ICLR 2024, 25 from ICLR 2025) and got the reviews.
+Notably, DeepReviewer natively utilizes OpenScholar for dynamic literature search, providing a strong retrieval-enabled benchmark.
+(2) Agentic Baselines: We compare against single agent baselines and multi-agent baselines of AgentReview \citep{jin2024agentreview} and AI Scientist v2 \citep{yamada2025ai}, instantiated with various state-of-the-art backbone models including Gemini 3.1 Flash, Gemini 3.1 Pro and Claude Sonnet 4.5.
+(3) Search-Augmented Agentic Baselines: To address potential information asymmetry and prove that performance gains stem from our adversarial workflow, we equip the agentic baselines with the exact same Google Search tool used by ScholarPeer.
+In addition, we evaluate against Stanford Agent Reviewer (SAR)\footnote{\url{https://paperreview.ai/}}.
+Note that SAR is not open-source and has only browser based access.
+To evaluate SAR, we sampled 50 papers from ScholarEval and got the reviews.

-\textbf{Implementation.} \ours uses \backbone as the core engine for all agents.
-Crucially, the literature expansion agent and historian Agent do not rely on static API wrappers (e.g., Semantic Scholar); instead, they utilize a Google Search-enabled LLM.
-This allows the system to parse non-standard academic sources (e.g., blog posts, GitHub repositories, workshop papers) that often contain the most recent ``prior art'' but are missed by structured academic databases.
-We provide further experimental details in Appendix~\ref{app:experiment_details} and the agent prompts in Appendix~\ref{app:agent_prompts}.